Same-sign dimuon probe of charged lepton flavor violation at electron-photon colliders

-Detector-induced backgrounds reduce the sensitivity of the prompt search at STCF, which dominates at large couplings.
-In contrast, the non-prompt search is more sensitive in the small-coupling and low-mass region.
+Detector-induced backgrounds reduce the sensitivity of the prompt search at STCF and CEPC, which dominates at relatively large couplings.
+In contrast, the non-prompt search at STCF is more sensitive in the small-coupling and low-mass region.
 The two strategies therefore provide complementary coverage of the parameter space.
 Across different facilities, the broad range of COM energies extends the ALP mass reach.

 \emph{\textbf{Conclusions and outlook}---} We have identified a previously unexplored and intrinsically clean same-sign dimuon signature in electron--photon collisions, $\gamma e^- \to e^+\mu^-\mu^-$, mediated by an axionlike particle with $e$--$\mu$ flavor-violating couplings.
 The absence of irreducible SM backgrounds and the resonant production of the mediator render this channel exceptionally sensitive, with only small residual backgrounds arising from detector effects.
-Such backgrounds can affect the prompt sensitivity at STCF, in which case a non-prompt (displaced) search provides additional sensitivity in part of the parameter space, leading to complementary coverage.
+Such backgrounds can affect the prompt sensitivity at STCF and CEPC.
+For STCF, a non-prompt (displaced) search provides additional sensitivity in part of the parameter space, leading to complementary coverage.

-We have shown that electron--photon collisions at STCF and ILC can probe $g_{ae\mu}$ values one to two orders of magnitude below existing bounds, covering previously unexplored regions of parameter space.
+We have shown that electron--photon collisions at STCF, CEPC, and ILC can probe $g_{ae\mu}$ values one to two orders of magnitude below existing bounds, covering previously unexplored regions of parameter space.
 This sensitivity improves upon conventional $e^+e^-$ searches such as Belle~II by up to one order of magnitude, despite their much larger integrated luminosities, highlighting the unique advantage of the $\gamma e$ collision mode.

 More broadly, this work demonstrates that electron--photon collisions provide a qualitatively new and uniquely powerful framework for probing charged lepton flavor violation.
-This strategy exploits the interplay between resonant production and background-free final states, and can be extended to other flavor structures and mediator types, opening a new direction for flavor-violating searches at future colliders.
+This strategy exploits the interplay between resonant production and background-free or low-background final states, and can be extended to other flavor structures and mediator types, opening a new direction for flavor-violating searches at future colliders.

 \emph{\textbf{Acknowledgments}---} We would like to thank Xiaorong Zhou for useful discussions on BESIII and STCF.
-This work was supported by the National Natural Science Foundation of China under grant Nos.~12475106 and 12505120, and the Fundamental Research Funds for the Central Universities under Grant No.~JZ2025HGTG0252.
+This work was supported by the National Natural Science Foundation of China under grants No.~12475106 and 12505120, and the Fundamental Research Funds for the Central Universities under Grant No.~JZ2025HGTG0252.

 \widetext

 \makeatletter {S-\Roman{section}} {S-\arabic{equation}} {S-\arabic{figure}} {S-\arabic{table}} [1]{[S#1]} [1]{#1}